se-edu/learningresources/contents/kotlin/kotlin.md

 ### Tool Friendly

 Hyperbolically, a programming language is only as good as what its tools can provide.
 This is why the advantage of using Kotlin is the built-in language support from IntelliJ.
-Any Java IDE for e.g. IntelliJ and Eclipse, can be used to write and compile Kotlin code.
+Any Java IDE for e.g. IntelliJ, Eclipse and Android Studio, can be used to write and compile Kotlin code.
 It also contains the aforementioned Java-to-Kotlin converter and code generators for Java and JavaScript from Kotlin code.

 # Kotlin for Android Apps